 A quiet beginning where ordinary moments become holy ground

 Picture your family gathered at the table after a full day: crumbs on plates, backpacks by the door, everyone tired.
-That table is a sacred classroom.
+That table is a sacred classroom, an essential space for nurturing faithful learners at home.
 Faith often grows like a garden—seed by seed, day by day—through simple words and steady love.
-We are not manufacturing spiritual moments—we are joining what God is already doing.
+We join in what God is already doing through our small, steady efforts.

 Scripture frames this calling with tenderness and purpose.
 Parents and caregivers share in the joyful work of formation, teaching children the way of Christ with patience and humility.
 When we acknowledge our limits and invite God’s help, we model dependence on the Lord.
 Over time, small practices become strong roots.
 The Spirit faithfully works through our imperfect efforts to shape hearts toward Jesus.